 - Importance of weight management and weight loss for the patients that may be obese.

-- Factors that may make the condition worse and how to avoid them.
+- Factors that may worsen the condition and how to avoid them.

 - Where and when to seek specialist medical attention.